-- R5524.8 As an exception to paragraphs R5524.6 and R5524.7, Independence is not compromised if the circumstances set out in those paragraphs arise as a result of a business combination and: - (a) The position was not taken in contemplation of the business combination; - (b) Any benefits or payments due to the former Key Sustainability Assurance Leader or chief executive from the Firm or a Network Firm have been settled in full, unless made in accordance with fixed pre-determined arrangements and any amount owed to the Key Sustainability Assurance Leader or chief executive is not material to the Firm or Network Firm as applicable;
+- R5524.8 As an exception to paragraphs R5524.6 and R5524.7, Independence is not compromised if the circumstances set out in those paragraphs arise as a result of a business combination and: - (a) The position was not taken in contemplation of the business combination; - (b) Any benefits or payments due to the former Key Sustainability Assurance Leader or chief executive from the Firm or a Network Firm have been settled in full, unless made in accordance with fixed pre-determined arrangements and any amount owed to the Key Sustainability Assurance Leader or chief executive is not material to the Firm or Network Firm as applicable; - (c) The former Key Sustainability Assurance Leader or chief executive does not continue to participate or appear to participate in the Firm's or Network Firm's business or Professional Activities; and - (d) The Firm discusses the former Key Sustainability Assurance Leader's or chief executive's position held with the Sustainability Assurance Client with Those Charged with Governance.

-44 Refer to s324Cl of the Corporations Act 2001 for additional prohibitions on former audit partners joining an audited body.
+40 Refer to s324Cl of the Corporations Act 2001 for additional prohibitions on former audit partners joining an audited body.

-45 Refer to s324Cl of the Corporations Act 2001 for additional prohibitions on former audit partners joining an audited body.
+41 Refer to s324Cl of the Corporations Act 2001 for additional prohibitions on former audit partners joining an audited body.